 The amount of elevated work in the operating facility also presented unique opportunities for logistics and safety planning.
 EAD relied on our safety expertise to customize construction protocols to accomplish these complex tasks safely.
 As the client stated at the end of the project: “From beginning to end, EAD’s execution, communication, project and vendor management was excellent!”

+We can and would like to do the same for you.
 To learn more about EAD and additional projects like the Fuel Storage Capacity Expansion visit our project profile page.